-When identity fraud victims know their imposters, it can tear through both relationships and financial well-being.
+When identity fraud victims know their imposters, it can rip apart relationships as it ruins finances, making it a tough crime to overcome

 Axton Betz-Hamilton battled a case of identity theft for 16 years, working to remove fraudulent credit accounts and collection agency demands from her record.
 In February 2013, she finally learned who the thief was: her mother, who had just passed away.